FlutterFlow/flutterflow-documentation/docs/intro/ff-ui/toolbar.md

     </div>
     <p></p>

+### Sketch To Component
-- **Sketch To Component:** Simply sketch out your desired layout, and FlutterFlow AI will turn your sketch into actual Components.
+Simply sketch out your desired layout, and FlutterFlow AI will turn your sketch into actual Components.

     <div style={{